Generalized Aubry-Andr\'{e}-Harper model with power-law quasiperiodic potentials: Results

 It is worth noting that the energy spectrum of the $p=3$ AAH model exhibits a stair-like hierarchical structure.
 The positions of the energy levels for high-IPR states accurately follow the relation in Eq.(\ref{na-na}), thereby predicting the mobility edges.
 We numerically verify this relation for $p=3,V=1$ [see Fig.\ref{IPRfig}(c)] and $p=4,V=2$ [see Fig.\ref{IPRfig}(d)] by calculating the IPR of each eigenstate.
 The locations of the high-IPR states in Figs.\ref{IPRfig}(c) and \ref{IPRfig}(d), coincide with the white dashed lines in Figs.\ref{D2}(c) and \ref{D2}(d).
 A comparison between the numerical and theoretical positions of the high-IPR states for $p=3$ and $p=4$ is presented in Table~\ref{Goldtable} based on the parameter $n$ and the golden irrational number.
 The deviations are on the order of $10^{-4}$.
 Additionally, we have verified that this relation also holds for the silver and bronze ratio irrational numbers [see Appendix~\ref{AppA}].
 This finding demonstrates that the positions of high-IPR states can be accurately predicted, providing a unified framework for understanding the spatial distribution of states and the corresponding energy levels in quasiperiodic systems.
+We note that the prediction of the positions of high-IPR states in Eq. (\ref{na-na}) is meaningful mainly for low-order $n$ associated with well-resolved spectral gaps.
+For large $n$, the sequence becomes dense in $[0,1]$ and the corresponding gaps become exceedingly small, making precise numerical identification impractical.